postwait/esoteric-curio/content/writes/a-guide-to-nomenclature-selection.md

 Our society has a long history of racism, disenfranchisement, sexism, ableism, and general otherism.
-In general, avoiding colloquialisms has the benefit of not accidentally carrying forward the insensitive context of a phrase you did not fully undestand.
+In general, avoiding colloquialisms has the benefit of not accidentally carrying forward the insensitive context of a phrase you did not fully understand, and simplifies the translation/localization process.

 # Common Terms